girindrag/growerp-moqui/README.md

 # Single company operation.

 1. create and download a snapshot of the current Moqui database
-2. run the following commands to load the zip file:
+2. run the following commands to load the snapshot zip file:
     - ./gradlew cleandb
     - java -jar moqui.war load raw location=/full_path_to_zip_file
 3.  get seed from growerp